Mercury Comet: First generation (1960–1963)

 The Comet was initially released without any divisional badging, only "Comet" badges, similar to Valiant, which did not have Plymouth badging at first.
-It was sold through Lincoln-Mercury-Comet dealers, but was not branded as a Mercury Comet for two more years.
+It was sold through Lincoln-Mercury-Comet dealers, but was not branded as a Mercury Comet until the 1962 model year.
 This was similar to Ford's treatment of the Meteor and Frontenac of Canada, sold through Meteor-Mercury-Frontenac dealers.

 Introduced in March 1960, initial body styles were two- and four-door sedans and two- and four-door station wagons.
 Two trim levels were available, standard and "Custom", with the latter including badging, additional chrome trim, and all-vinyl interiors.
 In 1960, the only engine available was the 144 cid Thriftpower straight-six with a single-barrel Holley carburetor, which produced 90 hp at 4200 rpm.
 (Some sources list it as producing 85 hp at 4200 rpm.)
-Transmission options were a column-shifted three-speed manual and a two-speed Merc-O-Matic automatic transmission (unique to the Comet, despite sharing a name with the Merc-O-Matic installed in other Mercurys).
+Transmission options were a column-shifted three-speed manual and a two-speed Comet-Drive automatic transmission.

 Ford had purchased the name "Comet" from Comet Coach Company, a professional car manufacturer in which the term belonged to a line of funeral coaches, mainly Oldsmobiles.
 The coach company then was renamed Cotner-Bevington.

 In Canada, for the 1960 model year, Meteor-Mercury dealers sold a compact car called the "Frontenac".
 Considered a marque in its own right, it was a badge-engineered version of the Ford Falcon with only minor trim differences to distinguish it from the Falcon.
 The Frontenac was produced for only one year.
 The Comet was introduced to the Canadian market for the 1961 model year and replaced the Frontenac as the compact offering by Meteor-Mercury dealers.